Tiergarten (park): 16th century

 The beginnings of the Tiergarten can be traced back to 1527.
 It was founded as a hunting area for the Elector of Brandenburg, and was situated to the west of the Cölln city wall, which was the sister town of Old Berlin.
 It also sat in the same vicinity as the City Palace (Stadtschloss).
 In 1530 the expansion began; acres of land were purchased and the garden began to expand towards the north and west.
-The total area extended beyond the current Tiergarten, and the forests were perfect for hunting deer and other wild animals (Tiergarten might literally be translated as animal garden).
+The total area extended beyond the current Tiergarten, and the forests were perfect for hunting deer and other wild animals (Tiergarten literally translates as animal garden).
 The Elector of Brandenburg had wild animals placed within the Tiergarten, which was fenced off from the outside to prevent the creatures from escaping, and was the main hunting ground for the electors of Brandenburg.
 This hobby, however, began to fade away as the city of Berlin began to expand and the hunting area shrank to accommodate the growth.